-This mapping study aims to create a list of existing National Health Service (NHS) provision in the UK for young people with Attention Deficit Hyperactivity Disorder (ADHD) aged 18 and above.
-This is to inform future service provision and improve transition from children’s to adult’s services.
-This is in line with National Institute for Health and Care Excellence (NICE) guidelines on: ‘Attention deficit hyperactivity disorder: diagnosis and management’ (2008; 2016).
+This mapping created a list of existing National Health Service (NHS) provision in the UK for young people with Attention Deficit Hyperactivity Disorder (ADHD) aged 18 and above in 2018/9.
+This was to inform future service provision and improve transition from children’s to adult’s services.
+This was in line with National Institute for Health and Care Excellence (NICE) guidelines on: ‘Attention deficit hyperactivity disorder: diagnosis and management’ (2008; 2016).

-This study is funded by the National Institute of Health Research and is being run in collaboration with the Royal College of Psychiatrists, and ADHD support groups: AADD-UK, ADHD foundation and UK Adult ADHD Network.
+This study was funded by the National Institute of Health Research and was run in collaboration with the Royal College of Psychiatrists, and ADHD support groups: AADD-UK, ADHD foundation and UK Adult ADHD Network.
 They are asking three different groups of people about service provision in their area:

 - Young people with ADHD, their parents/carers (service users),